ngeelani48/my-catalogue/README.md

 # 📖 My Catalogue <a name="about-project"></a>

- **My catalogue** is a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
+ **My catalog** is a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.

 ## 🛠 Built With <a name="built-with"></a>